 Finally, opt for distilled water over regular tap water if possible.
 Tap water contains mineral deposits that can cling to the vinyl and affect the sound quality.
 In some areas, tap water can also contain high amounts of limescale, which can be detrimental to the vinyl quality.

-Final Thoughts on Cleaning Vinyl Records With Vinegar
+Final Thoughts on Using Vinegar to Clean Vinyl Records

 Caring for and maintaining the quality of your vinyl records may seem like a laborious and complicated task, but anyone who appreciates the sound quality and overall experience of choosing, playing, and listening to vinyl records knows that it is totally worth it.

-As detailed in this article, cleaning vinyl records with vinegar does not have to be complicated or expensive.
+As detailed in this article, cleaning vinyl records does not have to be complicated or expensive.
 Some good old-fashioned white vinegar and a gentle cloth will do the trick just fine.